-A student, parent or employee who is not satisfied with the informal resolution process or who chooses not to participate in the informal resolution process may initiate the formal complaint procedure at any time by putting the complaint in writing to the District Civil Rights Coordinator.
-An employee, at the request of the student, may put the complaint in writing for the student.
+A student, parent or employee who is not satisfied with the informal resolution process or who chooses not to participate in the informal resolution process or who cannot participate in the informal resolution process may initiate the formal complaint procedure at any time by putting the complaint in writing to the District Civil Rights Coordinator.
+An employee, at the request of the student, may put the complaint in writing for the student or employee or third party.